alberthdev/spasm-ng/README.md

 Copyright/License
 -----------------
 SPASM-ng was originally from the SPASM project, and was forked to fix a few bugs.
-It was originally written by Spencer Putt and Don Straney.
+It was originally written by Spencer Putt and Don Straney, with additional development by Chris Shappell and James Montelongo.

 License:

     SPASM-ng - a z80 assembler with extra features to support dev for TI calcs!
-    Copyright (C) 2015 Spencer Putt, Don Straney, Chris Shappell, and James Montelongo Copyright (C) 2015 Albert Huang (fixes to SPASM)
+    Copyright (C) 2015 Spencer Putt and Don Straney Copyright (C) 2015 Chris Shappell and James Montelongo Copyright (C) 2015 Albert Huang (fixes to SPASM)

     This program is free software; you can redistribute it and/or modify